Deconstructing Stakeholder Maps

 - Seek clients or customers to answer questions that are unknown

-- Map out who is currently involved in a service and starting to connect the relationship between different players
+- Map out who is currently involved in a service and start to connect the relationship between different players

 - Craft an organisational chart that visualises and conceptualises a client or customer’s stakeholders